 Hot chamber die casting is not a one-size-fits-all solution—it is optimized for specific materials and part types.

 UM.
-Materiais ideais: Low-Melting-Point Alloys
+Ideal Materials: Low-Melting-Point Alloys

-The process only works with alloys that melt at temperatures below the injection chamber’s heat resistance (tipicamente <500° c).
+The process only works with alloys that melt at temperatures below the injection chamber’s heat resistance (tipicamente <500°C).
 The table below lists common materials and their key traits:

 B. Perfect Part Characteristics